-- There is no way to guarantee that results can be committed automatically and produce consistent system state, unless we are willing to delay or disallow execution of some applications on the host OS.
-Introducing restrictions or delays on host OS processes will defeat the purpose of SEE, which is to shield the host OS from the actions of SEE processes.
-Hence this option is not considered in our approach. - If the results are not committed, then the system state is unchanged by tasks carried out within the SEE.
+- -If the results are not committed, then the system state is unchanged by tasks carried out within the SEE.
 This means that these tasks can be rerun, and will most likely have the same desired effect.
-Hopefully, the conflicts were the results of infrequent activities on the host OS, and won't be repeated this time, thus enabling the results to be committed. - If retry isn't an option, the user can manually resolve conflicts, deciding how the files involved in the conflict should be merged.
+Hopefully, the conflicts were the results of infrequent activities on the host OS, and won't be repeated this time, thus enabling the results to be committed. - -If retrying isn't an option, the user can manually resolve conflicts, deciding how the files involved in the conflict should be merged.
 In this case, the commit criteria identifies the files and operations where manual conflict resolution is necessary.